wilsonmar/wilsonmar.github.io/_posts/2023-01-09-contributing.md

       this project or the open source license(s) involved.

+## Code Reviews

+- **Do your best.** No one writes bugs on purpose.
+Do your best, and learn from your mistakes.

+- **Keep tools updated.** Before a code review, all reviewers update all components and libraries to use the latest version as the rest of the team.
+This is why Python programs have a <tt>requirements.txt</tt> file, Ruby programs have a <tt>Gemfile</tt>, and JavaScript programs have a <tt>package.json</tt> file.

+- **Auto format code.** This reduces wasting time on formatting issues.

+- **Review the code, not the author.** Look for and suggest improvements without disparaging or insulting the author.
+Provide actionable feedback and explain your reasoning.

+- **You are not your code.** When your code is critiqued, questioned, or constructively criticized, remember that you are not your code.
+Do not make code review comments personal.

+- Kindly note any violations to the guidelines specified in this document.

+- **Include doc changes with code in PRs.** The docs provide additional information such as attribution for techniques used.
+This makes it easier and faster for others to understand coding choices made.

+- **Keep code working.** Clone to a separate repo or branch to do work, then include changes after verifying that your changes work.
+This keeps the main repo working for all others.
+Code reviews by others are done to uncover "blind spots" and unintended consequences from coding and testing.

 ## Testing

 All features or bug fixes are tested before each PR is accepted.
 We test using the "Behavior-Driven Development" (BDD) approach using the [RSpec](http://rspec.info/) framework ???

-We have a handful of Cucumber ??? features, but most of our testbed consists of RSpec examples.
+We have a handful of test  ??? features, but most of our testbed consists of RSpec examples.
 Please write RSpec examples for new code you create.

 We use [Travis CI](https://travis-ci.org/) to run our tests.
 Travis CI is a hosted continuous integration service for the open source community.
 It is integrated with GitHub and offers first class support for many languages.
 We use Travis CI to run our tests automatically when we push new code to GitHub.